lanzhiheng/bean/README.md

 # A simple programming language

+## Introduction

+Bean is a Dynamic Programming Language which developed by myself at work off hours.
+The reason of why it called **Bean** is that the company which I am working for named [Beansmile](https://www.beansmile.com).
+That is the most primary reason.
+May be it will not be a good programming language in the world but it must be a meaningful language to me.
+Because it is the first programming language which I make.

+I don't know too much about the principle of compiling, So I try my best to make it simple.
+Even Though it isn't means that Bean is a DSL--Domain Specific Language, no, it is a GPL--General Purpose Language, like Ruby, Python, JavaScript, Java, Go, etc.

+There is a simple preview for Bean.

 1. A programming language without `class` keyword.
 2. An OOP(Object-oriented programming) language base on prototype.
 3. The syntax will be similar to JavaScript.